will/redirect_blame/Readme.md

 See it in action at http://bitfission.com/redirect_blame

 My site isn't down, your internet connection isn't working.
 This index.html file proves it.
+Zero-downtime deploys are hard—why bother when youcan trick your users into thinking their internet is a little flaky?
 Set it as your error page, and your users will be non-the-wiser that you're site is down.

 On heroku: